TheShireMinecraft/minecraft-treasure-hunt/README.md

 ### hunts
-_**World and region names must be written in lowercase letters in config.yml**_ Tree comprising world names, and regions within those worlds where egg hunts are to be configured.
+_**World and region names must be written in lowercase letters in config.yml**_ Tree comprising world names, and regions within those worlds where treasure hunts are to be configured.
-Set 'enabled' _(boolean)_ below a region name to either **true** or **false** to enable or disable an egg hunt in this region.
+Set 'enabled' _(boolean)_ below a region name to either **true** or **false** to enable or disable a treasure hunt in this region.